bjlkeng/bjlkeng.github.io/source/posts/probability-the-logic-of-science.rst

     \frac{A\text{ is true}}{\text{therefore, }B\text{ is true}}  \tag{R1}

-and similarly with `modus tollens <https://en.wikipedia.org/wiki/Modus_tollens>`_ (Rule R2), which is the contrapositive and logically equivalent statement:
+and similarly with `modus tollens <https://en.wikipedia.org/wiki/Modus_tollens>`_ (Rule R2), which is the contrapositive and a logically equivalent statement:

 .. math::